Hey, Soul Sister: Critical reception

-The writer for Eclectic Music Lover listed the song as #37 on his "100 Best Songs of the 2010s" list, praising its lyrics as "heartwarming" and "guaranteed to bring a smile to even the dourest face."
-The writer also called the music video "charming."

-Negative reviews

 The Village Voice derided the song, quipping "'Hey Soul Sister' is an orgy where bad ideas trade STDs, and the most syphilitic brain-fart stumbled in drunk from a Smash Mouth show ...
 From Smash Mouth, Train picked up an earworm that burrowed into society's asshole, laid 4.7 million iTunes eggs, and gave birth to a grey cloud of banality that covers the Earth."
-Similarly, Mother Jones stated "there is less soul in the entirety of Train than in the palest single member of Collective Soul.
+Mother Jones concurred with the Village Voice, approvingly quoting from the Village Voices review that "there is less soul in the entirety of Train than in the palest single member of Collective Soul.
 'Hey, Soul Sister' is soul for people who refer to peanut butter and jelly as 'soul food.'
 It makes the California Raisins look like the second coming of Sly and the Family Stone.
 It's so white, Sarah Palin just named it her running mate for 2012."

-In a tamer review, Business Insider named "Hey, Soul Sister" the worst song of 2010 describing the song as a "saccharine, falsettoed ear-bleeder."
+In a tamer review, Business Insider named "Hey, Soul Sister" the worst song of 2010 describing it as a "saccharine, falsettoed ear-bleeder."
 LA Weekly took aim at Pat Monahan's lyrical content, awarding "Hey, Soul Sister" places two through ten in its Top 10 worst lyrics of 2010 list.

-In a review of Purity, Slate writer Ruther Graham criticized its final pages, which contain a scene about "Hey Soul Sister", and the titular character Purity Tyler calling it a "great song."
+In a review of Jonathan Franzen's 2015 novel Purity, Slate writer Ruth Graham criticized its final pages, which contain a scene about "Hey Soul Sister", and the titular character Purity Tyler calling it a "great song."
 Graham strongly opposed the song and its lyrical content and called the scene the worst part of the novel.